 Through the device dashboards and the alerts in Auvik, you’ll have the answers to all of these questions in a matter of seconds.
 And if you’re not sure what to do when you encounter a specific alert—or you’re unclear about what a specific condition means—Auvik has you covered through our Knowledge Base articles on all of our pre-configured alerts.

-You should now have enough context to know if you’re dealing with a device performance or throughput related issue… or not.
+You’ve just started knocking down your mean time to resolution, now that you have enough context to know if you’re dealing with a device performance or throughput-related issue.

 Step 4: Investigate performance or throughput related issues